 Haninder Kaur was promoted from a Research Assistant II to an Assistant Scientist I!
 Congratulations, Haninder!

-Rebekah Starks passed her preliminary exam, which means she is officially a Ph.D. candidate.
-Congratulations, Bekah!
+Ashish Jain passed his preliminary exam, which means he is officially a Ph.D. candidate.
+Congratulations, Ashish!